andrey-git/home-assistant-custom-ui/README.md

 The next features are available for 4 types of cards:
 * Light
 * Cover,
-* "Plain" i.e. card with icon, name, and state (not including binary_sensor)
+* "Plain" i.e. card with icon, name, and state.
 * "Toggle" i.e. card with icon, name, and toggle.

 #### You can hide the control altogether